Policy and Procedure Name:

 j.

-For the initial determination only, claims services staff may allow a
+the initial determination only, Claims Services staff may allow a condition

-condition(s) that is identified in medical documentation but not specifically
+that is identified in medical documentation, but not specifically requested by

-requested by the IW.
-Staff will not deny a condition(s) not specifically
+the IW.
+Staff will not deny any conditions that were not specifically

 requested.